collin80/SavvyCAN/README.md

 The CANDue board must be running the GVRET firmware which can also be found within the collin80 repos.

-It is now possible to use any SocketCAN compatible device under LINUX.
+It is now possible to use any QT SerialBus driver (socketcan, Vector, PeakCAN, TinyCAN).
 There may, however, be some loss of some functionality as some functions of SavvyCAN are designed for use directly with the EVTVDue and CANDue 2.0 boards.